FTHPC/Correlation_Compressibility/README.md

 docker build -t compress_docker .
 ```

-The second option is downloading the image from the hosting site.
+The second option is downloading the image from the hosting site:
 ```bash
 wget placeholder.tar.gz
 ```

-Start a container from the image
+Start a container from the image:
 ```bash
 docker run --publish 8000:8000 compress_docker
 ```